hydephp/develop/docs/digging-deeper/navigation.md

 It may be beneficial to understand the internal workings of the navigation menus to take full advantage of the options.

-In short, both navigation menu types extend the same class (meaning they share the same base code), this means that the way they are configured are very similar, making the documentation here applicable to both types of menus.
+In short, both navigation menu types extend the same class (meaning they share the same base code), this means that the way they are configured is very similar, making the documentation here applicable to both types of menus.

 See the [Digging Deeper](#digging-deeper-into-the-internals) section of this page if you want the full scoop on the internals!

 ### Primer on priorities

-All navigation menu items have an internal priority value that determines its order in the navigation.
+All navigation menu items have an internal priority value that determines their order in the navigation.
-Lower values means that the item will be higher up in the menu.
+Lower values mean that the item will be higher up in the menu.
 The default for pages is `999` which puts them last.
 However, some pages are autoconfigured to have a lower priority, for example, the `index` page defaults to a priority of `0`,

 ### What to customize?